buildkite/docs/pages/agent/v3/aws/secrets_manager.md

 To ensure your Elastic CI Stack instance IAM role has access to the secret:

 - Provide the Key ID (not the alias) used to encrypt the Secrets Manager secret to the `BuildkiteAgentTokenParameterStoreKMSKey` parameter.
-  + The CloudFormation template includes an IAM policy with `kms:Decrypt` permission for this key.
+An IAM policy with `kms:Decrypt` permission for this key is included in the CloudFormation template.
 - Use the Secret Manager secret’s resource policy to grant `secretsmanager:GetSecretValue` permission to both the instance IAM role and the scaling Lambda IAM Role.
-  + Use your CloudFormation template’s Resources tab to find the `AutoscalingLambdaExecutionRole` and `IAMRole` roles, use their ARNs in the policy given below.
+- Use your CloudFormation template’s Resources tab to find the `AutoscalingLambdaExecutionRole` and `IAMRole` roles, use their ARNs in the policy below.
-    - Secret Manager will capture the role’s Unique ID when saving the resource policy, if you re-create the IAM role you will need to save the resource policy again to grant access.
+- Secret Manager will capture the role’s Unique ID when saving the resource policy; if you re-create the IAM role you will need to save the resource policy again to grant access.

 ```json
 {